 with electronic links to reliable sources of information on telemedicine to help providers learn about the general concept of telehealth, choose telemedicine vendors, initiate a telemedicine program, monitor patients remotely, and develop documentation tools.

 In all geographical areas, not just rural, new (during the PHE) and established patients from their home may have a brief communication service with practitioners via a number of communication technology modalities, including synchronous discussion over a telephone or exchange of information through video or image.
-The communication cannot be related to a medical visit within the previous 7 days and does not lead to a medical visit within the next 24 hours (or soonest appointment available).
+The communication cannot be related to a medical visit within the previous seven days and does not lead to a medical visit within the next 24 hours (or soonest appointment available).
 The patient must verbally consent to receive virtual check-in services.
 More information on Virtual Check-Ins

-In all types of locations including the patient’s home, and in all areas (not just rural), and for new (during the PHE) as well as established patients during the PHE, Medicare patients may have non-face-to-face patient-initiated communications with their doctors without going to the doctor’s office by using online patient portals.
-Patients must generate the initial inquiry and communications can occur over a 7-day period.
+In all types of physical locations, including the patient’s home, all geographical areas, not just rural, and for new (during the PHE) and established patients, Medicare patients may have non-face-to-face patient-initiated communications with their doctors without going to the doctor’s office by using online patient portals.
+Patients must generate the initial inquiry, and communications can occur over a seven-day period.
 The services may be billed using CPT codes 99421-99423 and HCPCS codes G2061-G2063, as applicable.
 More information on E-Visits

 4. Telephone (audio only)

 : CMS has increased reimbursement rates for telephone evaluation and management services provided by a physician (CPT 99441-99443).

-Payment for these codes have increased to bring payments equal to Medicare’s established in person visit codes.
+Payment for these codes has increased to bring payments equal to Medicare’s established in-person visit codes.
 This payment rate increase will be retroactive to March 1, 2020.

 TEXAS TELEMEDICINE EMERGENCY RULE WAIVERS